Follow Your Dream: An Essential Guide to RVing for Beginners in 2023

-In May 2020, the Wall Street Journal published an article called “The Safest Way To Travel This Summer” talking about the surge in the popularity of RVing during the pandemic.
 When I traveled started my travels in May 2021, it was obvious RV travel was still a huge deal and there were all kinds of RV beginners out there just like me.
-Many of them were probably on the road for the very first time and 1 out of 5 were towing something!
+Many of them were probably on the road for the very first time and 1 out of 5 was towing something!
 Yikes.

 In order to avoid the stress and headaches of towing, I suggest you get a sense of everything that you need to do and then practice.
 Practice hitching and unhitching, leveling the trailer at the campground, adjusting your mirrors, learning how your brake controller works, testing your backup camera.
 My biggest fear was backing up into a campsite by myself.
 Remember, I was traveling solo and the pups weren’t much help.

-In addition to your vehicle’s towing capacity, you need to know the weight of your hitch and your trailers weight.
+In addition to your vehicle’s towing capacity, you need to know the weight of your hitch and the importance of your trailer.
 To be safe, everything needs to work together seamlessly.
-Here is an excellent towing guide with everything you need to know in RVlife.
+Here is an excellent towing guide with everything you need to know in RV Life.

 You’re Ready to Hit the Road!

 Here are 7 RV Beginner Tips for Your First Road Trip